 - Code of Federal Regulations 7 CFR 1776

-- This program is authorized by 306E of the Consolidated Farm and Rural Development Act (CONACT)
+- Section 306E of the Consolidated Farm and Rural Development Act

 Why does USDA Rural Development do this?

-This program helps communities extend and improve safe, reliable drinking water to households in rural areas.
-Good practices can save tax dollars and improve the natural environment.
+This program helps communities improve access to safe, reliable drinking water for households in rural areas.